Exporting Rodents

 • Tagging the cages for export.

-• Once screening process has been completed, and export approved, lab members need to pack the animals and bring to LARC shipping/receiving area (campus specific) between 7:30am and 9:30am on the scheduled ship date.
+• Lab members need to pack the animals and bring to LARC shipping/receiving area (campus specific) between 7:30am and 9:30am on the scheduled ship date.